vlucas/vstore/README.md

 ## Easy to Learn and Use

+The goal here is **low conceptual overhead**.
+Just subscribe components to listen for updates to certain data keys, and then `set` that data by key.
+That's it.

 Other state management systems can be difficult or cumbersome to use, or require a lot of repetitive boilerplate code that gets in the way.

-*valstore* is based around `get` and `set` calls with nested keys for object structures, like `store.get('foo.bar.baz')`.
+*Valstore* is based around `get`, `set`, and `subscribe` calls with nested keys for object structures, like `store.get('foo.bar.baz')`.

 ## Install